rickellis/Astro/README.md

     //  {
     //      phaseAngle: The illuminated fraction of the moon in radians
     //      illumination: The percentage of the illuminated area of the disk
     //      phase: moon phase as a number between 0 and 1.
-See below.
+See below for meaning:
     //  }
     //
-    //      0.00 = New Moon
+    //      0.0 = New Moon
     //      0.125 = Waxing Crescent
     //      0.25 = First Quarter
     //      0.375 = Waxing Gibbous